Culture of South Africa: Art

 The oldest art objects in the world were discovered in a South African cave.
 Dating from 75,000 years ago, these small drilled snail shells could have no other function than to have been strung on a string as a necklace.
 South Africa was one of the cradles of the human species.
-One of the defining characteristics of our species is the making of art (from Latin 'ars' meaning worked or formed from basic material).
+One of the defining characteristics of the human species is the creation of art (from Latin "ars", meaning worked or formed from basic material).

 The scattered tribes of Khoisan peoples moving into South Africa from around 10,000 BC had their own fluent art styles seen today in a multitude of cave paintings.
 They were superseded by Bantu and Nguni peoples with their own vocabularies of art forms.
 In the 20th century, traditional tribal forms of art were scattered and re-melded by the divisive policies of apartheid.

-New forms of art evolved in the mines and townships: a dynamic art using everything from plastic strips to bicycle spokes.
+New great forms of art evolved in the mines and townships: a dynamic art using everything from plastic strips to bicycle spokes.
 The Dutch-influenced folk art of the Afrikaner Trekboer and the urban white artists earnestly following changing European traditions from the 1850s onwards also contributed to this eclectic mix, which continues to evolve today.

 One form of art developed during the period of apartheid.
-This new characterization was termed "township art" and became common in the 1960s and 1970s.
+This new characterisation was termed "township art" and became common in the 1960s and 1970s.
 This art style tended to depict scenes from everyday life of poor black individuals in South Africa.
 Common visual elements in this art style are dilapidated houses, women washing clothes, penny whistlers, and black mother-and-child tableaux.

-Contemporary South Africa has a stellar art scene, with artists receiving international recognition.
-The recent 'Figures and Fictions' exhibition of South African photography at the Victoria and Albert Museum in London included the work of Mikhael Subotzky, Zanele Muholi, David Goldblatt, Zwelethu Mthethwa and Guy Tillim.
-Contemporary South African artists whose work has been met with international acclaim include Marlene Dumas and William Kentridge.
+Contemporary South Africa has a vibrant art scene, with artists receiving international recognition.
+The recent "Figures and Fictions" exhibition of South African photography at the Victoria and Albert Museum in London included the work of Mikhael Subotzky, Zanele Muholi, David Goldblatt, Zwelethu Mthethwa and Guy Tillim.
+Contemporary South African artists whose work has been met with international acclaim include Marlene Dumas, William Kentridge and John Smith.

 Architecture

 The architecture of South Africa mirrors the vast ethnic and cultural diversity of the country and its historical colonial period.
 In addition, influences from other distant countries have contributed to the variety of the South African architectural landscape.

 Herbert Baker, among the country's most influential architects, designed the Union Buildings in Pretoria.
-Other buildings of note include the Rhodes memorial and St George's Cathedral in Cape Town, and St John's College in Johannesburg.

-Cape Dutch architecture was prominent in the early days (17th century) of the Cape Colony, and the name derives from the fact that the initial settlers of the Cape were primarily Dutch.
+Other buildings of note include the Rhodes memorial and St George's Cathedral in Cape Town, and St John's College in Johannesburg.Cape Dutch architecture was prominent in the early days (17th century) of the Cape Colony, and the name derives from the fact that the initial settlers of the Cape were primarily Dutch.
 The style has roots in medieval Holland, Germany, France and Indonesia.
-Houses in this style have a distinctive and recognizable design, with a prominent feature being the grand, ornately rounded gables, reminiscent of features in townhouses of Amsterdam built in the Dutch style.
+Houses in this style have a distinctive and recognisable design, with a prominent feature being the grand, ornately rounded gables, reminiscent of features in townhouses of Amsterdam built in the Dutch style.

 The rural landscape of South Africa is populated with traditional and European-influenced African architecture.